Border Field State Park: History

+The park was closed to the public in 2020 during the COVID-19 outbreak.
+After the COVID-19 threat passed, the park remained closed, ostensibly due to flooding and sewage issues.
+In 2024 the park remained closed, purportedly due to construction on new border fence.
+The park remains closed as of January 2025.

 Habitat

 The Tijuana River National Estuarine Research Reserve contains much of Border Field State Park and is an important wildlife habitat.
 The salt and freshwater marshes give refuge to migrating waterfowl and resident wading birds, such as black-necked stilt, American avocet, green-winged teal, American wigeon and pelicans.
 The park offers hiking, horse trails, surf fishing and birding.

 Visitors

 For fiscal year 2014–2015 61,799 people visited the Border Field State Park, up from 45,633 in FY 2011–2012.